Repulser/RythmFAQ/README.md

 Make sure that you are descriptive in your issue so that we may have a better idea as to what the problem/feedback is and act accordingly.

-For suggestions of new FAQs or troubleshooting steps, we request you to provide the title and a description in the issue so that we know what you intend it to be.
+For suggestions of new FAQs or troubleshooting steps, we request that you provide the title and a description in the issue we know what you intend it to be.

 ## Pull Requests
 If you decide to make a pull request please make sure that you have strictly followed the YAML format.